danStich/amphibian_n-mixture_models/README.md

-# amphibian_n-mixture_models
+# vernal_pools
-Bayesian n-mixture models for estimating seasonal abundance of breeding amphibians in vernal pools
+Bayesian n-mixture models and occupancy models for estimating abundance of breeding amphibians in vernal pools and seasonal trends in occupancy

 ## File descriptions
 Coming soon